tlikonen/wcheck-mode/README.md

 and sets the syntactic meaning of the ASCII hyphen character (-) to a word character ("w").
 Wcheck mode and its regular expression search will use that syntax table when scanning buffers' content in that language.

+### Choose what to check

+On some Emacs major modes there is no need to spell-check everything in the buffer.
+For example, in programming languages modes it is probably useful to spell-check only programmer's comments and functions' documentation strings.
+This can be configured with language option `read-or-skip-faces`.
+The following incomplete language configuration makes special treatment for emacs-lisp-mode: it checks only text areas which have been marked with faces `font-lock-comment-face` and `font-lock-doc-face`.

+    ("Some language"
+     ;; (program ...)
+     ;; (args ...)
+     (read-or-skip-faces
+      (emacs-lisp-mode read font-lock-comment-face font-lock-string-face)))

+Because `read-or-skip-faces` settings is often not a language specific option but a general major mode specific setting it can be more useful to put `read-or-skip-faces` settings in variable `wcheck-language-data-defaults` like this:

+    (setq wcheck-language-data-defaults
+          '((read-or-skip-faces
+             ((emacs-lisp-mode lisp-mode)
+              read font-lock-comment-face font-lock-doc-face)
+             (sh-mode
+              read font-lock-comment-face)
+             (message-mode
+              read nil message-header-subject message-cited-text)
+             (latex-mode
+              read nil font-latex-sectioning-1-face
+              font-latex-sectioning-2-face
+              font-latex-sectioning-3-face
+              font-latex-sectioning-4-face font-latex-bold-face
+              font-latex-italic-face font-lock-constant-face)
+             (org-mode
+              read nil org-level-1 org-level-2 org-level-3 org-level-4
+              org-level-5 org-level-6 org-level-7 org-level-8)
+             (git-commit-mode
+              read nil git-commit-summary-face))))

+### Add words to dictionary

 Below is an example on how to add an "Add to dictionary" feature to the actions menu, among spelling suggestions.
 First, there's the language